NarrowGlint/Python-Projects/README.md

 # Python

-I made this program in Python 3 IDLE
+I made these games in python!
-I converted it to and executable using pyinstaller
+Enjoy!
-You may copy, but please give me some credit!
+If you copy, please give me some credit!